ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 The *Comprehensive R Archive Network* (CRAN) is a network of servers that store identical, up-to-date, versions of code and documentation for R. Downloading from CRAN is safe.
 Everything on CRAN is heavily validated both in terms of quality and documentation provided to the users.

 Let's look at the [adonis](https://rdrr.io/rforge/vegan/man/adonis.html) function in the package vegan.
 This is for multivariate analysis of microbiome data.
-Here is a screenshopt of part of the *adonis* example on CRAN.
+Here is a screenshot of part of the *adonis* example on CRAN.

 We are not discussing the adonis function here, just exploring the help available for each function that is in a package on CRAN.
 {: .note}